Rajiv7479/User-Managment-Portal1/README.md

        To Update the Details of a user a GET /users/id/edit request is sent it will redirect to a form where you can enter your new details and then a POST users/id?_method=PUT request is sent , which will update the details of the user in database.

+       ( I used findByIdAndUpdate() method to find the user from database and Update the details )